salmant/Autonomous-Self-Adaptation-Platform/SWITCH-Alarm-Trigger/README.md

 <br />Result: 49476cf05aa24c8c9e7cde38154c was deleted from the Virtual Cluster 1ccba0cc92174ce788695cfc0a027b57.

 ## Step 3- Providing the YAML file via a URL as input for the Alarm-Trigger.
-To this end, the YAML file should be accessible via a URL such as "http://194.249.1.72:5000/AlarmTrigger.yml".
+To this end, the YAML file should be accessible via a URL such as `http://194.249.1.72:5000/AlarmTrigger.yml`.
 The Alarm-Trigger component will fetch this input and then start working.
 This URL can be everything, and hence the Alarm-Trigger is able to fetch the YAML file through this URL.

-A template for the YAML file can be seen here:
+The template for the YAML file can be seen here:

 https://github.com/salmant/ASAP/blob/master/SWITCH-Alarm-Trigger/AlarmTrigger.yml